Shar La Porte

 Most importantly, Carol is the mother of two children caught by a home birth LM in 2000 and 2002 in NYC.
 She formerly home schooled both of her children through middle school and was an active participant of the NYC homeschooling community.
 Staring in 2013, Carol has volunteered at Forestdale Inc., ” a family services organization committed to breaking the cycle of poverty and trauma that afflicts generations of families in Queens.”
 At Forestdale, Carol participates in and facilitates teen groups in the Passport to Parenting Program.
 Carol became a volunteer for MMBNE (Mothers Milk Bank New England) in 2015.
 If there is any spare time after all of this and baby catching, Carol spends it knitting, reading, and trying to figure out how to parent two NYC teenagers and their golden retriever.

 Lindsey Mayo is a registered nurse licensed by the state of New York.
-She has worked as birth doula for over five years.
+She has worked as birth doula for over eight years.
 Her goal of becoming a midwife was cemented through her work with Family Care International, a NY based non-profit focused on making childbirth safer for women in rural and indigenous communities in Africa and Latin America.
 She received her Bachelor’s in Political Science and Spanish from the College of Charleston and has spent extensive time traveling through South America.
 She is currently enrolled in a Master’s of Midwifery program at SUNY Downstate.
 As a recent addition to the MCNYC team, she feels it is the perfect forum to support women and birth in a safe and comforting environment.

 She is a Brooklyn transplant, having grown up in rural North Carolina and is excited to be a part of this community.
 When not attending births, Lindsey also is MCNYC’s administration assistant.